google/WebFundamentals/src/content/en/updates/2018/04/nic66.md

 Check out Jason’s post and demos in the [explainer](/web/updates/2018/03/clipboardapi).
-He’s also got examples use `async` functions.
+He’s also got examples that use `async` functions.

 ## CSS Paint API {: #css-paint-api }